The art of the poster: Christmas in London, 1931

 Christmas crackers, £199 for a box of six, from Harrods.

-Each cracker contains a party hat, snap and joke together with a luxury accessory, such as a leather credit card wallet or crystal perfume bottle.
+The booty: Each cracker contains a party hat, snap and joke together with a luxury accessory, such as a leather credit card wallet or crystal perfume bottle.